formlio/forml/docs/platform.rst

 CLI
 ---

-The production :doc:`lifecycle <lifecycle>` management can be fully operated from command-line using the following
+The production :doc:`lifecycle <lifecycle>` management can be fully operated in a batch mode from command-line using the following syntax:
-syntax:

 .. code-block:: none